 Lorna Baldry - Founder and CEO of Brightlink Learning

-While working with both Cardiff and Vale College and CILEx Lorna project managed, researched, designed and co-built a professional e-learning platform, the first of its kind.
-This facilitated learning all over the world by distance and blended learning and enabled learning for those who are otherwise able, widened access to those with families or caring responsibilities and provided high quality learner centred experiences with great results.
+Lorna project managed, researched, designed and co-built a professional e-learning platform, the first of its kind for Chartered Legal Executives.
+This facilitated learning all over the world by distance and blended learning and enabled learning for those who are disabled, widened access to those with families or caring responsibilities and provided high quality learner centred experiences with great results.

 Between 2014 and 2019 Lorna was Business & Operations Manager and Director for Wales Restorative Approaches Partnership and also Service Manager for the Domestic Abuse Restorative Family Approaches consortium managing the Choices for Change programme.